KushalRoyChowdhury/ChatBuddy/README.md

     -   System Prompt & API Key
     -   Nickname

 -   **🔄 Cross-Device Sync**: Sync your chat history and memories across multiple devices.
 All data is securely stored in your Google Drive, ensuring you have access to your conversations anytime, anywhere, any device.
+File used in Google Drive is `chatbuddy_data.bin` (auto-created).

 -   **🧠 Advance Memory System**: The AI has a sophisticated memory system to maintain context and learn from your conversations (Memory managed by `Gemma3-12b-it`).
     -   **Permanent Memory**: Instruct the AI to `remember`, `forget`, or `update` key information for long-term recall.
 AI can also remember specific things based on context.